 In order to determine whether this is the type of noise you’re experiencing, all you need to do is listen to the frequency of it.
 Is it a mid or high-frequency noise?
 Is it transmitted only through the air?
 If so, then your pump is producing airborne noise.

 This type of noise does not cause any vibrations in the ceiling, wall, floor, or any other surfaces it’s surrounding, so you should be able to tell it apart from vibrating noise quite easily.

-You can insulate the noise by using acoustic absorbers to cover the noisy areas.
-Namely, acoustic panels and soundproof blankets are a great way to soundproof your water pump!
+- Insulate the noise: You can insulate the noise by using soundproofing materials to cover the noisy areas.
+Namely, MLV and soundproof blankets are a great way to soundproof your water pump!

 How to Make a Soundproof Box for Your Water Pump

 We’ve discussed a number of different ways to soundproof your water pump.
 However, the best way to do this is to place it in a soundproof box.
 Now, you obviously cannot use the box it came in since it’s not big enough for this purpose.
 So, it’s time for some DIY!

 First of all, you need to gather some tools and materials.
 You will need the following: